Configuring Distributed Caches

 solace(configure/distributed-cache)# no shutdown

 When a Distributed Cache is enabled, the Cache Clusters and PubSub+ Cache Instances that belong to the Distributed Cache are not automatically enabled.
-They must be enabled individually.
-For example, for a PubSub+ Cache Instance to be in service, it has to be enabled, along with the Cache Cluster and the Distributed Cache that it belongs.
+You must enable each Cache Cluster and each PubSub+ Cache Instance individually.